DTJF/fbdoc/src/doc/Examples.md

--# Since this list is often needed to generate caller / callee graphs in Doxygen output, fb-doc has the special run mode \ref subsectOptListMode to create it.
-Use option `--list-mode` (short form `-l`) to activate it and execute fb-doc near the Doxyfile to get the file at the right place
+-# Since this list is often needed to generate caller / callee graphs in Doxygen output, fb-doc has the special run mode \ref SubSecOptList to create it.
+Use this option and execute fb-doc near the Doxyfile to get the file at the right place
    ~~~{.sh}
    cd ../doc
    ./src/fb-doc -l